 - Develop close partnerships with the product teams.

-- Develop a common language among teams that can facilitate sharing of core metrics (example, product mission, customer behaviour).
+- Develop a common language among teams that can facilitate sharing of core metrics (for example, product mission, customer behavior).

-- Educate your company personnel to take more informed decisions using data insights.
+- Educate your company personnel to make more informed decisions using data insights.

 Common features of Product Analytics